sngu114/Vigiloo/README.md

 Then open a browser and enter in " http://localhost:3000 " into the url bar.

+Once on the login page, you can use the login at the top of this README.

 Note: the AI does work but there are limits to the requests made.